 Another challenge faced by ranchers is the cost of maintaining their herds and land.
 Ranching requires a significant investment in equipment, labour, and infrastructure, and ranchers must constantly adapt to changing market conditions and environmental factors.

 Ranching farming is a traditional method of agriculture that has been practised in various parts of the world for centuries.
 It involves the raising of livestock on large, open ranges of land and provides several benefits, including the sustainable use of natural resources and the provision of food and income for many communities.
 Despite the challenges faced by ranchers, this farming system continues to be an important part of many cultures and is likely to remain so for many years to come.

 what is Ranching:.
 This is a system of livestock rearing which involves keeping farm animals on a large scale and on a large expanse of enclosed land, which may be under natural vegetation or planted pasture.
 The animals are allowed to move about and graze freely on the ranch.

 The stockman may have to supply the animals with supplement feeds in the form of concentrates, vitamins and minerals.
 Enough water is also supplied by the farmer.

 A ranch should be fenced and provided with stockades, crushes, animal dips and sheds or corrals, to harbour the animals during bad weather.
 Sheds are also needed to keep and treat sick animals.

-In ranching, it is possible to adapt rotational grazing, whereby the ranch is divided into sections and each section is used for a certain period of time, before the animals are moved to other sections one after the other.
+In ranching, it is possible to adopt rotational grazing, whereby the ranch is divided into sections and each section is used for a certain period of time before the animals are moved to other sections one after the other.